 You may not be familiar with what happens in a memory care community.
 That’s why doing your homework is so important.
 Research community websites.
 Talk to others who have gone through the process.
 Most importantly, visit communities to see firsthand the atmosphere, programming, and staff interaction.
 You’ll see how in a memory care setting, your mom will have the resources, support, and personalized attention that can help her thrive.

-Crunk says it’s important to consider where Mom will be the most successful.
-“Instead of sitting at home feeling anxious or lonely, she will be interacting continuously with trained staff and other residents in activities and programs that match her needs and interests.
+Crunk says it’s important to consider where your loved one will be the most successful.
+“Instead of sitting at home feeling anxious or lonely, they will be interacting continuously with trained staff and other residents in activities and programs that match her needs and interests.
 Memory Care allows her to benefit from a sense of community and purpose.”

 Stigma of “what am I doing to my parent.”